saltyorg/docs/docs/reference/accounts.md

   remote: google
 ```

-`rclone:version`: Rclone version that is installed by Saltbox.
+`version`: Rclone version that is installed by Saltbox.

 Choices are `latest`, `current`, `beta`, or a specific version number (e.g. `1.42`).
 Default is `latest`.

-`rclone:remote`: Rclone remote that Saltbox will use to setup Rclone VFS mount and Cloudplow.
+`remote`: Rclone remote that Saltbox will use to setup Rclone VFS mount and Cloudplow.

 Default is `google`.
 Can be left blank to run without cloud storage].